hphelion/documentation/migration-details-reference.md

 ---
 layout: default
-title: "HP Cloud Services: Assisted Data Transition Reference Guide from Version 12.12 to 13.5"
+title: "HP Cloud: Assisted Data Transition Guide from Version 12.12 to 13.5"
 permalink: /migration-details-reference/

 ---

-# HP Cloud Services version 12.12 to 13.5: Assisted Data Transition Reference Guide
+# HP Cloud version 12.12 to 13.5: Assisted Data Transition Guide

-If you need assistance transitioning your data from HP Cloud Services version 12.12 to 13.5, this page provides you with detailed information about the tasks you need to complete before the data transition.
+If you need assistance transitioning your data from HP Cloud version 12.12 to 13.5, this page provides you with detailed information about the tasks you need to complete before the data transition.
 Review this document and [contact support](#ContactingSupport) with any questions.

-If you plan on performing the transition without support services, the [Self-Migration Reference Guide](/migration-overview) page contains details on how to migrate your data yourself from version 12.12 to 13.5 of the HP Cloud Services.
+If you plan on performing the transition without support services, the [Self-Migration Reference Guide](/migration-overview) page contains details on how to migrate your data yourself from version 12.12 to 13.5 of the HP Cloud.

 **Note:**
-Some of the links in this document contain information on using the Horizon-based HP Public Cloud Console to interact with your instances.
-HP Public Cloud Console is an alternative method for performing these tasks.
+Some of the links in this document contain information on using the Horizon-based HP Cloud Console to interact with your instances.
+HP Cloud Console is an alternative method for performing these tasks.
 The procedures in this document for using the classic management console are correct and should be followed at this time.

 ## Before you begin ## {#TransitionOverview}
 For assistance with transitioning your data from version 12.12 to 13.5, there are a few preliminary tasks you must complete first: